intel/dffml/CONTRIBUTING.md

 [asciicast](https://asciinema.org/docs/installation).
 It lets you create a recording of your terminal that can be shared via a asciinema.org link or sent privately as a JSON file.

+Creating an issue and uploading any files or screenshots is always encouraged.

 ## Getting Set Up To Work On DFFML